 Like I have mentioned earlier, pressure plays a big role in an espresso machine because it ensures that you draw out all the natural flavors from the coffee bean.
 You have a three-second heat-up time, letting you go from the bean to the cup faster than ever before.

 Especially if you are always rushing early in the morning yet still want that freshly brewed cup of coffee.

 Should you get the Breville Barista Express?

-The Breville Barista Express is ideal for coffee lovers who just yearn to make consistent yet tasteful cups of their favourite coffee beverages in the comforts of their own homes.
-It is especially suitable for people are who are just starting out in the world of espresso brewing.
+The Breville Barista Express is ideal for coffee lovers who yearn to make consistent yet tasteful cups of their favorite coffee beverages in the comforts of their own homes.
+It is especially suitable for people are who are just starting in the world of espresso brewing.

 If you pay a lot for Starbucks Coffee every month, you may find it worth the cost over time to invest in the Barista Express.
 Most people say it is as good as getting coffee from professional baristas, which should sing praises about its quality.

 For the price that it’s asking, the value proposition is that this machine is packed with features for the convenience of home espresso brewing for the average coffee enthusiast — someone who is just starting.